fdnd-agency/civicsocialmediatoolbox/retrospect.md

 - What went well: Started looking for ways to make the website more enjoyable.
 - What went not well: No alot off work have be done

+# Sprint 17

+### Take aways - Yamen
+- The most remarkeble thing i've learned during the retro: Ik heb scroll animaties met GSAP geleerd.
+Ook heb ik geleerd hoe ik een 3D model in mijn project kan plaatsen en laten werken met een de juiste css elment

+### Take aways - Abeer
+- The most remarkeble thing i've learned during the retro: I learned to work under pressure.
+We were busy with the creative coding spike and for that we had to make 3 versions in three weeks.
+We had to learn new things in a short time.
+Also, we had to work for the client website.

+### Take aways - Karima
+- The most remarkeble thing i've learned during the retro: I learned to work with GSAP and learned how to create a small project based on a theme.